Mono Basin Clearinghouse

 ADDITIONAL CAVEATS:

 This data is preliminary and subject to a margin of error.
-Parker and Walker Creek flows are within roughly 5% of actual.
-The rules above do not reflect all temporary variances granted by the Water Board (contact us for details - as of April 2010 we know of no planned changes prior to October).
+Parker and Walker Creek flows are within roughly 5% of actual and are rounded to the nearest cfs.
+The rules above do not reflect all temporary variances granted by the Water Board.
+The last 5 days shows the last read until the next update (instead of showing blanks), so if the value remains identical, then only the first instance should be assumed correct.

 Some common errors include the following: